Breathless (The Corrs song): Commercial performance

-The song became a mainstream success, topping the charts in three countries, while peaking inside the top ten in many other countries.
-In Europe, the song became a large success.
-In the UK, the song topped the UK Singles Chart, becoming their only number-one single there, and also their best charting-single since "Runaway", which peaked at number two.
-On the Irish Singles Chart, the song debuted and peaked at number three, making it their highest charting single in Ireland.
-In Italy, the single proved to be a huge success, debuting at number five, on 13 July 2000, and peaking at number two, on 10 August 2000.
-After four weeks, the single climbed again to number two, on 14 September 2000, proving to be an enduring hit.
+The song topped the charts in four countries while peaking inside the top 10 in several other countries.
+In the United Kingdom, the song topped the UK Singles Chart, becoming the Corrs' only number-one single there and their best charting-single since "Runaway", which peaked at number two in 1999.
+On the Irish Singles Chart, the song debuted and peaked at number three, making it the band's highest charting single in Ireland.
+In Italy, the single debuted at number five on 13 July 2000 and peaking at number two four weeks later.
+After four weeks, the single climbed again to number two, on 14 September 2000.

 In Australia, the song debuted at number 48 on the ARIA Singles Chart on 2 July 2000.
 On 6 August 2000, the song climbed to number 20.
-On 20 August 2000, the song peaked at number seven, remaining in the peak position for two more weeks.
-The single spent 20 weeks on the ARIA charts, and was certified Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
-In New Zealand, the song was also a success, debuting at number 32 on the RIANZ chart week of 23 July 2000.
-It peaked at number three on 20 August 2000, while it stayed for two non-consecutive weeks at its peak position.
-In the United States, the song peaked at number 34 on the Billboard Hot 100 chart, proving to be their only single to reach the top-forty.
-It was also a success on the Adult Contemporary and Adult Top 40 charts, peaking at number seven on the latter.
+Two weeks later, the song peaked at number seven, remaining at its the peak position for two more weeks.
+The single spent 20 weeks on the ARIA charts and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
+In New Zealand, the song debuted at number 32 on the RIANZ Singles Chart the week of 23 July 2000.
+It peaked at number three on 20 August 2000, staying at that position for two non-consecutive weeks.
+In the United States, the song reached number 34 on the Billboard Hot 100 chart, proving to be their only single to reach the to 40.
+It also appeared on the Adult Contemporary and Adult Top 40 charts, peaking at number seven on the latter.